thehackerwithin/berkeley/brc/README.md

 ## Personas

-There are many types of people in the BRC user group that is associated with NE or THW.
+There are many types of people in the BRC user community associated with NE and/or THW.
 To help BRC staff envision the way in which we can be expected to use their resources, the following "Personas" attempt to describe the archetypal people in our community.